Party Invitation Etiquette

 etiquette guide contains the questions our consultants are most frequently asked by our customers.

-When should I order my party invitations?
+When should I order my wedding invitations?

 Once you have your event details finalized, as far as the date, location and time, you should place your order.
 You want to